SEO Checklist

 Creating custom plug ins or modules that create specific consistencies across a diverse array of pages can all be administered through a content management system.
 You can implement solutions to the most meticulous yet necessary tasks.
 We have an array of custom plug ins we use exclusively on our sites to streamline continuity for managing link weight distribution, internal linking and other SEO related functions.

 One of my favorite developers aside from our own lead developer John Lamansky is Joost De Valk at Yoast.
-You will find a plethora of useful CMS plugins, apps and custom tweaks for Wordpress at Joost’s website.
+You will find a plethora of useful CMS plugins, apps and custom tweaks for WordPress at Joost’s website.

 Yet, if you have to do it the old fashioned way, here are a few links to resources for SEO and internal linking, a primer on link weight and link velocity and link flow and how to use prominence to select the best landing page.